pagkly/Zed/Investopedia/Investing/Emerging Industry.md

 -   An emerging industry refers to companies that are formed around a new product or idea that is in the early stages of development.
 -   Companies that are in emerging industries must overcome many barriers to entry if they are to become profitable.
--   These barriers may include the lack of sufficient funding, the inability to take advantage of economies of scale, government restrictions, and competition from established companies.
+-   These barriers may include the lack of sufficient funding, the inability to take advantage of [[Economies of Scale]], government restrictions, and competition from established companies.
 -   Examples of current emerging industries include artificial intelligence ([[AI]]), robotics, virtual reality, self-driving cars, and biotechnology.
 -   Several exchange traded funds (ETFs) have been created to enable investment in emerging industries while reducing some of the risks associated with investing in these new sectors.